The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Confounding and Linearity in Ecological Inference

-\subparagraph{Positivity violations} Linear regression intuition is also helpful in the potential risks of adding certain control variables.
-Including control variables will ameliorate confounding but may also remove variation in the main variable of interest \(\bar{\vb X}\) necessary to estimate the coefficient of interest.
-This is essentially a tradeoff between the CAR identification assumption and the need for \emph{positivity}: sufficient variation in \(\bar{\vb X}\) after accounting for covariates.
+\subparagraph{Positivity violations} Finally, the linear regression intuition is also helpful in highlighting the need for \emph{positivity}: sufficient variation in \(\bar{\vb X}\), including residual variation after accounting for covariates.
+This is the EI analogue of the overlap assumption in causal inference, which requires that each individual has a nonzero probability of receiving each type of treatment.

-Recall that the precision in a linear regression estimate is generally decreasing in the magnitude of residuals and increasing in the variance in the predictor variable.
-In Figure~\ref{fig-sim}, for example, the linear regression line is precisely estimated when there is large variation in \(\bar{X}\) to leverage.
-In the opposite extreme case where there is no variance in the predictors, it is impossible to estimate the regression slope at all.

-When the regression includes covariates such as the expanded Goodman regression in Eq.~\ref{eq-cef-lin}, the controlled coefficients on \(\bar{\vb X}\) alone without covariates can be obtained by a simple regression of the outcome \(Y\) residualized by the covariates \(\vb Z\) on the variable \(X\) also residualized by \(\vb Z\).
-If \(\vb Z\) explains much variation in \(\bar Y\), and little in \(\bar{\vb X}\), then the inclusion of \(\vb Z\) will lead to a more precise estimate of \(\vbg\beta\).
-Conversely, if \(\vb Z\) explains much variation in \(\bar{\vb X}\), but little in \(\bar Y\), then the inclusion of \(\vb Z\) will lead to a less precise estimate of \(\vbg\beta\).
-In the extreme case where \(\vb Z\) is collinear with \(\bar{\vb X}\) and thus explains all of its variance, then the regression model is unidentified.
-In fact, notice that CAR trivially holds if we let \(\vb Z=\bar{\vb X}\).
-But this trick cannot estimate \(\vbg\beta\) due to its complete collinearity.
-The need for variation in \(\bar{\vb X}\) left over after controlling for \(\vb Z\) is closely related to the \emph{overlap} assumption in causal inference.
+The precision in a linear regression estimate is generally increasing in the variation in the predictor variable.
+Small variation in \(\bar{\vb X}\) thus poses an estimation problem even if CCAR holds.
+For example, estimates of the gender gap in elections are typically unstable because gender ratios in most geographies are near parity, which means little variation (not to speak of the significant extrapolation to a hypothetical single-sex geography) \autocite{teele2024political}.
+In regressions with covariates, the relevant identifying variation is the residual variation in \(X\) remaining after holding covariates fixed.\footnote{ Precisely, the coefficient on one variable (\(X\)) can be obtained by a sub-regression of the outcome residualized by the other covariates (\(Z\)) on that one variable (\(X\)) residualized in the same way, by the Frisch-Waugh-Lovell theorem.} In the extreme case where \(\vb Z\) is collinear with \(\bar{\vb X}\) and thus explains all of its variance, then the regression model cannot be estimated even though CAR technically holds.\footnote{ Notice that CAR trivially holds if we let \(\vb Z=\bar{\vb X}\).
+But this trick cannot estimate \(\vbg\beta\) due to its complete collinearity.}